AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Time-Series-Forecast (TSF)
 ### Description
-The Time-Series-Forecast is similar to a moving average.
-The trend is established according to a regression equation using the smallest square formula.
-The aim is to extrapolate the future price movements based on the currently existing data.
+The Time-Series-Forecast is quite similar to a moving average.
+Here, the trend is established based on a regression equation that uses the smallest square formula.
+The goal of the TSF is to anticipate future price movements with the help of currently existing data.

 ### Interpretation
 The TSF reacts faster than the moving averages.
 These always have time delays when depicting the pre-existing trends.
 The TSF formula never allows the distance to the current price to become too large, thus permitting sharper trade reversal recognition.